 …

 7.4.4.
-The manufacturer may use the ESC malfunction tell-tale in a flashing mode to indicate the interventions of ESC and/or ESC-related systems (as listed in paragraph 7.4.1.5., ESCor using individual steering control for vehicle stability assist)."
+The manufacturer may use the ESC malfunction tell-tale in a flashing mode to indicate the interventions of ESC and/or ESC-related systems (as listed in paragraph 7.4.1.5.), the ESC intervention on the steering angle of one or more wheels for the purpose of vehicle stability."